watthem/matthewhendricks.net/resume/cv.md

 April 2019 - Dec 2019

-- Maintained library of 50 process documents including templates, images and videos for Workforce Management team's business intelligence operations.
+- Took ownership of library of 50 process documents including templates, images and videos for Workforce Management team's business intelligence operations.

-- Documented processes and procedures for business intelligence reports, employee scorecards, management dashboards, and formulas for KPIs (Key performance indicators).
+- Steadily documented processes and procedures for business intelligence reports, employee scorecards, executive dashboards, and underlying formulas for KPIs (Key performance indicators).

-- Maintained and updated documentation tools, databases, dashboards, and team standards.
+- Maintained and updated documentation tools, databases, dashboards and team standards.

-- Managed prompt flow of project management information to team of stakeholders and subject matter experts.
+- Managed prompt flow of project management information to a team of stakeholders and subject matter experts.

 - Created and reviewed technical documentation to ensure accuracy in ongoing development of reporting solutions.

-- Reviewed and published materials while recommending improvements or changes in scope, format, content, and methods.
+- Reviewed and published materials while recommending improvements or changes in scope, format, content and methods.

 ### Ookla